Media Formats for technical information about supported file formats.

 - Autosplit Output

-- If your video is huge and exceeds 2GiB, enable Autosplit Output.
-This will automatically split the output into multiple files after the first file is 2Gig.
+If your video is huge and exceeds 2GiB, enable Autosplit Output.
+This will automatically split the output into multiple files after the first file is 2GiB in size.

 - Video Codec